godotengine/godot-docs/classes/class_audiostreamplaylist.rst

 :ref:`float<class_float>` **get_bpm**\ (\ ) |const| :ref:`🔗<class_AudioStreamPlaylist_method_get_bpm>`

-Return the bpm of the playlist, which can vary depending on the clip being played.
+Returns the BPM of the playlist, which can vary depending on the clip being played.

 .. rst-class:: classref-item-separator